Susan Island Nature Reserve: Flora

 Over 100 native tree and shrub species including 94 species of rainforest trees and shrubs are known to grow on the island.
 Significant tree species include Forest Red Gum, huge Moreton Bay Figs, Giant Stinging Tree, Pepperberry, Tulipwood, Lacebark, Red Bean and Black Bean.
 The largest known Yellow Kamala 30 m tall with a trunk diameter of 80 cm was recorded on the island by Floyd.
 The widespread tropical Asian species White Bean grows on the island at its southernmost limit of natural distribution, also the largest recorded by Floyd in NSW for height and girth although storm damage has since reduced its height.

 Red Cedar was logged from the island until the 1920s when it became exhausted and there was no regeneration.
 It was successfully reintroduced to the island in 2001 by NPWS during a modest rainforest expansion program, and is now thriving and reproducing.
 NPWS commenced rainforest regeneration programs in the late 1980s to protect and expand the endangered lowland rainforest and suppress destructive invasive weeds, such as exotic vines, camphor laurel and broad-leaved privet after initially focussing only on dense stands of prickly pear to allow access.

 Indigenous Australians

-It is likely that Indigenous Australians regularly visited the rainforest on the island for varying purposes, such as fishing, the collection of food, medicinal purposes, and the collection of fibres for making bags and nets.
+It is likely that Indigenous Australians regularly visited the island for various purposes, such as fishing and hunting, the collection of food and medicines from the rainforest, and the collection of fibres for making bags and nets.
 The island has spiritual significance to the local Gumbaygnirr people, where it is recognised as a "Women's Site" and officially acknowledged as an Aboriginal Place under the NSW National Parks and Wildlife Act.